Skip to main content

 Examples of third-party security incidents

-1. Toyota
+1. AT&T

 Type of incident

-Data breach at a third-party supplier
+Data breach caused third-party vulnerabilities

 Consequences